graphql-markdown/graphql-markdown/docs/settings.md

 The schema directive/s used for skipping types from documentation.

-The option supports multiple values separated by a space character, eg `--skipDocDirective @noDoc @deprecated`.
+The CLI flag supports multiple values separated by a space character, eg `--skip @noDoc @deprecated`.

 | Setting            | CLI flag                 | Default |
 | ------------------ | ------------------------ | ------- |